TheShinyBunny/MCFunctionAPI/README.md

 and it made the API a lot more simple and convenient to use than in Java.

 # How do I use this thing?!?!
-To use this API, download the project's .dll from the /releases/ directory.
+To use this API, download the project's .dll from the `releases` tab.
 In VisualStudio, Add taht dll file as a reference in a new C# console application project.

 ## Create the Datapack class